Bells are Ringing in Durham

 Local Boy

 Graham passionately believes in sourcing products locally; from his potatoes to his tea bags, he makes sure that the majority of his suppliers are local.
 ‘I feel that the smaller local companies are more passionate about the business and will go that extra mile to produce a better product.
-They also employ local people and provide a really good service which both are really important qualities.
-The fish and chip shop industry is after all an industry mainly made up of independent businesses who are really passionate about what they do so to me it makes sense to reflect this in the suppliers I use.’
+They also employ local people and provide a really good service which are both really important qualities.
+The fish and chip shop industry is after all, an industry mainly made up of independent businesses who are really passionate about what they do, so to me it makes sense to reflect this in the suppliers I use.’

 It’s of no surprise then that Graham also sources his fish locally: ‘I’ve had the same fish merchant for 25 years so I know that the fish are from sustainable sources and they are good quality product.
 My belief is that I would only serve products to my customers what I myself would want and expect.’